2020 Guidelines for Hunters on

 Helpful Tips and Information:

-• The deer check station will be open during shotgun season at the Nantucket Waste Water Management Facility at the end of South Shore Road (phone 508-325-5333).
-Hours will be limited during archery and primitive firearm seasons; call ahead for further details.
+• The deer check station is traditionally open during shotgun season at the Nantucket Waste Water Management Facility at the end of South Shore Road (phone 508-325-5333).
+Hours are limited during archery and primitive firearm seasons; call ahead for further details.

 • For information regarding hunting on properties owned by the Nantucket Land Bank Commission (a public agency) visit their office at 22 Broad Street or call 508-228-7240.